LUCIFER LUCIFER

 They are completely unaware of each other, and everyone who arrives there believes they are 100% alone.

-Unlike the Hollow and the Nightmare, those who reside in the dream to not experience hallucinations.
+Unlike the Hollow and the Nightmare, those who reside in the dream do not experience

 Their existence is far more peaceful.